arangodb/docs/3.5/hot-backup-restore-introduction.md

 ---
 layout: default
-description: Introduction to ArangoDB's backup feature.
+description: Introduction to ArangoDB's hot backup feature.
-title: ArangoDB Backup and Restore Feature
+title: ArangoDB Hot Backup and Restore Feature
 ---
 Introduction
 ============

 {% hint 'info' %}
-Please review the [requirements and limitations](hot-backup-restore-limitations.html) of backups, specifically regarding storage engine, deployment, scope and storage space.
+Please review the [requirements and limitations](hot-backup-restore-limitations.html) of hot backups, specifically regarding storage engine, deployment, scope and storage space.
 {% endhint %}

 Creation
 --------

-The process of creating backups is ideally an instantaneous event during normal operations, that consists of a few subsequent steps behind the scenes:
+The process of creating hot backups is ideally an instantaneous event during normal operations, that consists of a few subsequent steps behind the scenes:

 - Stop all write accesses to the entire installation using a write transaction lock.